lroolle/MsuInternship/README.md

 # Blue Hive Msu Internship

-First of all, so grateful to MM and Katherine, you takes me so kindly and friendly.
+First of all, so grateful for MM and Katherine, you takes me so kindly and friendly.

-This repository is for keeping the R codes writen in this 3 months, mainly about the media data clean, and the database building...
+This Repository is for keeping the R codes written in BL.

+The Main Script is [media_db_clean.R](https://github.com/lroolle/MsuInternship/blob/master/media_db_cln.R), Bad Code :D